atolye15/scss-starter/docs/getting-started/introduction.md

 ## Responsive

-Extremely easy to build responsive interfaces without the need of custom CSS.
-All utility classes and grid system can be extended with responsive variants.
+Extremely easy to build responsive interfaces without the need for custom SCSS.
+All utility classes and a grid system can be extended with responsive variants.

 ## Customizable

-Every part of SCSS Starter can be customized according to your project's needs including variables, utilities, grid system etc.
+Every part of SCSS Starter can be customized according to your project's needs including variables, utilities, a grid system, etc.

 ## Extendable